-My clients often ask me what systems I use to manage my day and my to do list.
+My clients often ask me what systems I use to manage my day and my to-do list.
 What are the best business productivity tools for a road warrior salesperson?
-I’ve written about my calendar, but I’m also asked often about my tools (what laptop, phone service, wifi hotspot, apps I use, etc.), so I thought it was time to put together a list I could share with my clients and readers.
+What are the best tools for a salesperson who works from home?
+I’ve written about my calendar, but I’m also often asked about my tools (what laptop, phone service, wifi hotspot, apps I use, etc.), so I thought it was time to put together a list I could share with my clients and readers.

-So here it is –the best business productivity tools that I (with the help of my super techie, analytical husband) have found to date.
+So here they are–the best business productivity tools that I (with the help of my super techie, analytical husband, Shane) have found to date.

 I like to get my money’s worth out of things, so I am not into always having the latest and greatest gadget if what I have still gets the job done.
-If the exact model I use isn’t sold anymore, I’ve listed the new version that is the closest to mine.
+If the exact model I use is no longer available, I’ve listed the new version that is the closest to mine.

 Jump to Section: